Encounter (game): Franchise

 The territorial expansion of Encounter, like for many other projects, is carried out by means of franchising.
 Anyone interested can obtain the franchising sublicense to hold the games.
-The potential audience size doesn’t matter, as well as the presence of similar or different games organizers in the region.
+The potential audience size doesn't matter, as well as the presence of similar or different games organizers in the region.

 Having paid one-time fixed deposit, a registered user obtains owners rights to the third level domain name in en.cx zone.
 Then he can organize his own game in compliance with the project regulations.
 For each game held, the author has to transfer fixed sum to the project owners.
 This sum is determined by the game format (Combat, Brainstorming) and entry fees paid by participants.
 Organizer sets the rules for his games, specifies their format, timing and participants’ fees.

 Most of the Encounter game organizers have other stable sources of income.
 Still they admit that racing and role-playing can be the main business activity for those who devote most of their time to it.
 The creator of Encounter Ivan Masliukov chose this option:

 The annual racing and night role-playing games market capacity in Moscow is estimated to be at least 6 million roubles, Masliukov says.
 And it tends to increase at a rate up to 250% per year.

 The Encounter founder Ivan Maslukov extends urban games not only geographically by entering new regions but also by generating and bringing to life new ideas.

 Game formats

-Each game except WetWars can be played single or in teams.
+There are several types of missions, which can be played solo or in teams.
 Every team has to have a car to reach different locations, a cell phone or a laptop connected to Internet in order to receive mission tasks, flashlights (due to the fact that most of the games are held on Saturday nights) and a set of walkie-talkie to use at places where network signal is low.

-Combat

 The main goal of the game is to complete various missions in several locations sooner than the others.
 A team or a solo player to complete all given missions first wins the game.
 According to rules there is no strict sequence of missions, they are not limited in time or number.
 The organizers may determine all these parameters themselves.
 The similar game called Dozor.Classic in contrast, has strict limitations to each game.
 For example, there can only be 5 to 10 missions in a game, each mission is limited to 90 minutes and the hints are provided every 30 minutes with automatic mission switch.

-There are informally several types of missions: